GaryQ-physics/swmfio/README.md

 For example data files, see `http://mag.gmu.edu/git-data/GaryQ-Physics/demodata/`.

+This code is used in https://github.com/GaryQ-physics/magnetopost to post process magnetosphere simulation data.

 Requires Python 3.

 Provides similar functionality to the Julia program ... with the exception that the VTK grid is cell-centered.
 In addition, this code has an interpolator and can read CCMC `.cdf` files.